EmilyBonar/flibberty-gibbets/README.md

 # Flibberty Gibbets

-Flibberty Gibbets is a asychronous message posting service, similar to Twitter.
+Flibberty Gibbets is a asynchronous message posting service, similar to Twitter.

 ## Getting Started